-You can edit events including all MIDI events and lyric events using the Event List Editor, which can be opened by pressing the event list button [#] in the Notation window toolbar.
+You can edit events including all MIDI events and lyric events using the Event List Editor.
+It can be opened in several ways.

 The list uses a color-coding based on Event Type, Channel, Duration, or Velocity.

 If the color-coding is based on "Event Type," the list shows the event as follows.